kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 ## Decision Outcome (pending more research to iron out more details)

-For the first pass, we would likely limit the number of kbparallel runs For the next pass, we would want to create a comprehensive generalized solution to submit,split and aggregate, with recipes or conveniences for common operations for creating sets, reports, or things of that nature.
+For the first pass, we would likely limit the number of kbparallel runs.

+For the next pass, we would want to create a comprehensive generalized solution to submit,split and aggregate, with recipes or conveniences for common operations for creating sets, reports, or things of that nature.

 We would also want to do a user study on what we want from the UI and which functionality we want, as the UI may inform the design of the backend system.